pkatole24/ipl-dashboard-comparative/README.md

 A public Streamlit dashboard for comparing two IPL batters across current-season batting phases, model-based Runs Above Expected views, and model-free strike-rate context views. https://ipl-dashboard-comparative-ku4yz8ukhhqkhdsbtb66re.streamlit.app/

 The app is designed for quick cricket analysis for the IPL 2026 season.
 It reads prepared dashboard CSV files from `data/current/` and renders the comparison UI in `app.py`.
+This repository is dashboard-only; data refreshes are prepared outside this public repo and published here as CSV files.

 ## What The Dashboard Shows